rubyide/vscode-ruby/docs/developing.md

 - run `yarn install`
 - run `yarn watch`

-`yarn watch` will symlink the `dist` directories from the required packages and start webpack (via `lerna`) in each package.
+`yarn watch` will symlink the `dist` directories from the required packages and start esbuild (via `lerna`) in each package.
 You can look at the `scripts/link-dist.sh` script to see what is happening there.

 ## Developing